PlaidShirt/httpd-config-formatter/README.md

 Assuming you have a working go installion type: go get github.com/plaidshirt/httpd-config-formatter

+To update the existing installation type: go get -u github.com/plaidshirt/httpd-config-formatter

 **Usage**

+Please note that the formatter executable must be somewhere in your path.
+If you are using the formatter with sudo you may need to specify the full path as sudo has it's own secure path that it uses.

 Typing "httpd-config-formatter -h" will give usage information.
 With no arguments the command will look for a file called httpd.conf in the current directory and pipe a formatted version of that file to standard output.